samthegitguy/timetable/readme.txt

 timetable.py

 IMPORTANT NOTICE
 DO NOT PURCHASE THIS PROGRAM.
-IT CAN BE ACCESSED AS FREEWARE AT https://github.com/samthegitguy/timetable
+IT CAN BE ACCESSED FOR FREE AT https://github.com/samthegitguy/timetable

 Required Programs.
 1. Python Shell